ujangdoubleday/blog/content/posts/music/21-guns.md

 ## Cover Versions Worth Checking Out

 The song's been covered by everyone from acoustic singer-songwriters to metal bands.
-Some standouts:

-- **[Boyce Avenue's acoustic version](https://www.youtube.com/watch?v=example)**: Strips it down to the emotional core
-- **Various orchestra covers**: Add that cinematic epic feel
-- **Punk covers**: Bringing it back to its roots, ironically
+Some standouts include various acoustic versions that strip it down to the emotional core, orchestra covers that add that cinematic epic feel, and punk covers bringing it back to its roots, ironically.

 ## Live Performance Evolution

 If you've caught [Green Day live](https://www.greenday.com/tour), you know _21 Guns_ is a moment.
 They often bring fans on stage for this one, turning it into a massive singalong.
 There's something powerful about thousands of people shouting about laying down their arms together.

-Recent tours have seen Armstrong dedicating performances to various causes—from [veterans' mental health initiatives](https://www.veteranscrisisline.net/) to gun violence prevention.
+Recent tours have seen Armstrong dedicating performances to various causes—from veterans' mental health initiatives to gun violence prevention.
 The song's grown with him.

 ## The Album Context

 It's worth noting that _21 Guns_ wasn't written in isolation.
-The entire [_21st Century Breakdown_ concept album](https://www.rollingstone.com/music/music-album-reviews/21st-century-breakdown-248981/) tells a story of disillusionment in modern America.
+The entire [_21st Century Breakdown_ concept album](https://en.wikipedia.org/wiki/21st_Century_Breakdown) tells a story of disillusionment in modern America.
 This track serves as the emotional climax—the moment where the characters (and maybe Armstrong himself) realize that fighting the system, each other, or themselves isn't sustainable.

+Interestingly, David Bowie received songwriting credit to avoid a potential plagiarism lawsuit, as the melody resembles his song "All the Young Dudes."

 ## Conclusion